Skip to main content

 What it means

-A fractional marketing leader is a senior marketing operator placed into a company on a part-time basis to own the plan, cadence, and execution system.
+A fractional marketing leader is a senior marketer placed into a company part-time to own the plan, the weekly rhythm, and how the work actually gets shipped.
 It is a broader category than fractional CMO: it can include a fractional VP marketing, fractional head of growth, Head of Demand, or another senior role.
-The right title depends on the company stage and what is broken, not on what sounds best on a deck.
+The right title depends on the company stage and what is broken, not on what reads well on a slide.

 Fractional CMO

-Best suited when the company needs market positioning, board-level narrative, budget architecture, team design, and executive alignment across go-to-market.
+Fits when the company needs market positioning, a board-level narrative, budget architecture, team design, and alignment across go-to-market.

 Fractional VP Marketing

-Best suited when strategy exists but the team needs tighter management, campaign discipline, channel prioritization, and stronger conversion from plan to execution.
+Fits when strategy already exists but the team needs closer management, campaign discipline, channel prioritization, and a cleaner path from plan to shipped work.

 Fractional Head of Growth